Overview of fatigue and multiple sclerosis

 - Is more likely to interfere with daily responsibilities

 MS-related fatigue does not appear to be directly correlated with either depression or the degree of physical impairment.

-Fatigue can also be caused by treatable medical, side effects of medications or from inactivity.
-Persons with MS should consult their healthcare provider if fatigue becomes a problem.
+Fatigue can also be caused by treatable, medical, side effects of medications or from inactivity.
+Consult your healthcare provider if fatigue becomes a problem.
 Early identification of the cause of fatigue can lead to an effective treatment plan.
 Your healthcare provider can complete a comprehensive evaluation to identify the factors contributing to your fatigue and work with you to develop a treatment plan specific to your needs.
 Some strategies to manage fatigue include: